Updating Horizontal Tidebound

 CHAPTER THREE: THE KHUL

-Jace eyed Timmy Grace and Danny Wilson.
+Jace eyed Timmy Grace and Danny Wilson with suspicion.
 The two boys were eleven-years-old, best friends, growing reprobates and they were lingering near the adult magazines.
 Walter kept the porn mags by the AARP fliers and crossword books.
 The last types of content that boys like Timmy and Danny would be interested in so they stuck out there like two sore thumbs.

 The boys had already gone over to the aging refrigerator and taken out two soft drinks, a Cherry Coke and a Grape Fanta.
 These were the only outward purchases.
 Timmy though had some Twizzlers that he’d stuffed in the back of his pants while Danny’s sticky fingers were trailing over the candybar section.
 Jace was sure a few chocolate bars would end up in the extra deep pockets of his shorts.